wchan29/wchan29.github.io/_portfolio/wempec_induction_3d.md

 In order to substitute the copper bars with aluminum standoffs, the team had to estimate the resistance values of these aluminum standoffs to match the copper bar values.
 Given copper has an electrical conductivity of approximately three times higher than aluminum, this implies that the cross-sectional area of the aluminum components needs to be three times larger to achieve the same resistance.
 Consequently, accommodating all the required aluminum standoffs in the design became challenging.

-As a result, one of the design decisions we had to make was to reduce the number of standoffs from the original design of 13 to just 11.
+As a result, one of the design decisions the team had to make was to reduce the number of standoffs from the original design of 13 to just 11.
 This alteration in the design probably led to a reduction in the torque output and hence overall efficiency.
 Though, given that manufacturability was our priority in this project, the team was comfortable with implementing such changes to the prototype design.

+One particularly important aspect the team had to exercise extra caution with was ensuring that the core of the aluminum standoff is not hollow during the selection process.

 [<img src="/images/portfolio/wempec_induction_3d/p3_lam.jpeg" width="1000" >](/images/portfolio/wempec_induction_3d/p3_lam.jpeg)
 <figcaption align = "center">